Shoveling snow, walking dogs: Furloughed workers turn to odd jobs, gig economy as shutdown drags on

 “The worst case scenario if this goes on for two or three more weeks, I’ll probably look at finding another full-time job, which is unfortunate because I really love my job,” Mitchell said.

-NBC News contacted more than 10 on-demand labor platforms, and the majority, including Upwork and Lyft, did not report an influx of people seeking work since the shutdown began.
+NBC News contacted more than 10 on-demand labor platforms, and the majority did not report an influx of people seeking work since the shutdown began.
 Many said it’s simply too early to detect any relevant patterns.

 Still, news reports have chronicled government workers and contractors around the country turning to odd jobs.
 In Fresno, California, Vice News rode along with a federal prison officer who had turned to driving for Uber.
 In Tuscon, Arizona, The Associated Press spoke to a woman who rented out a room on Airbnb.
 Two sisters in Maryland are selling cheesecakes, according to local ABC affiliate WJLA.